 If you're looking for a fun and exotic breakfast option, look no further than this vegan creamy Dragon Fruit Smoothie Bowl.
 This delicious breakfast smoothie is made with frozen dragon fruit, banana, berries, and almond milk.
 It's perfect for starting your day off right!

 We all know the best part of waking up is breakfast.
 But you can make it even more satisfying with this creamy, tropical-tasting smoothie full of nutrients and flavor!

 You can top this healthy and creamy Dragon Fruit Smoothie Bowl with granola and fresh berries for an incredible treat that packs tons of nutrients into one delicious bowl!
 It only takes five minutes and six ingredients to whip up in your kitchen.

 The vibrant magenta color of this dragon fruit smoothie bowl reminds me of a tropical sunset and instantly transports me to Costa Rica.
 This bowl has me wanting to jump out of bed early to make it - looking at the color puts a big smile on my face!
 How could it not?

-- Frozen 100% organic pitaya, also known as dragon fruit - you can find pitaya packets in the frozen section of grocery stores.
+- Frozen 100% organic pitaya, also known as dragon fruit - you can find dragon fruit packs in the frozen section of grocery stores.
 I used Pitaya Foods brand (not sponsored).

 - Frozen banana - preferably an overripe banana that has been frozen for maximum sweetness.
 This contributes to a creamy texture.